-Economics is the study of how people, businesses, and governments allocate their scarce resources.
-It is a social science concerned with the choices people make and with public policies that affect those choices including protection of the environment, the quality and cost of health care, business productivity, inflation and unemployment, poverty, globalization, and the material well-being of the residents of the nation and of the planet.
+Economics is the study of decision-making.
+It is a social science concerned with the choices people make and the public policies that affect those choices, including protection of the environment, the quality and cost of health care, business productivity, inflation and unemployment, poverty, globalization, and the material well-being of the residents of both the nation and of the planet.

 Bachelor of Arts

-Build on a comprehensive liberal arts education in the sciences, humanities, and arts and develops the student’s ability to apply economic reasoning and analysis to issues of concern in economics, public and social policy, and other disciplines in the humanities and social sciences.
+Builds on a comprehensive liberal arts education in the sciences, humanities, and arts, developing the student’s ability to apply economic reasoning and analysis to issues of concern in economics, public and social policy, and other disciplines in the humanities and social sciences.

 Bachelor of Science